yusuf-Ao/OnionChat/README.md

 ![platform](https://img.shields.io/badge/PLATFORM-Android-blue)
 [![GitHub license](https://img.shields.io/badge/LICENSE-MIT-brightgreen)](LICENSE)

 OnionChat is a basic mobile chat application.
+Initially a college project!

 If you like my work, and would like to see more content you can follow me here - Also, feel free to follow me on Instagram [**@ay.codes**](https://www.instagram.com/ay.codes/).